 A good statement grabs the reader’s attention from the beginning, uses specific illustrations and examples, and shows rather than tells.
 It responds directly to any prompt offered and has a tight narrative structure and a logical flow.
 It builds the picture of an interesting, passionate person who is a perfect fit for the school or fellowship.
 The essay is honest, confronting any gaps, weaknesses, or deficiencies, but focusing on lessons learned and positive outcomes.
 Though the writer conveys intelligence, experience, aptitude, and passion, the tone remains humble and sincere.
 Through the essay the writer manages to stand out from his/her peers and appear unique.
 Keep in mind, that not every story must be deeply emotional, and a good statement does not overshare; it balances narrative with argument about your qualifications.

 Tips for brainstorming

 It can be difficult to know where to begin, especially when writing about oneself.
 You can start a file or notebook, beginning to list awards you have won, important milestones, struggles, and accomplishments, illustrative anecdotes, and relevant experiences.
 If stuck, you can ask parents, teachers, mentors, peers, coworkers, or supervisors what should be included in an essay about your life, interests, and achievements.
-You can also read sample essays on the Purdue Owl website and consult the site’s section titled “Questions to ask yourself before you write.”
-In addition, you can consult the Colgate website which lists helpful pre-writing questions.
+You can also read Examples of Successful Statements (Purdue OWL) and see questions you can ask yourself before you write in the Personal Statement Guide (Purdue OWL).